Aperol Spritz Pie

 - Place egg yolks in a small bowl.

-- Combine sugar and cornstarch in a medium saucepan.
+- Combine sugar, cornstarch, and water in a medium saucepan.

-- Add water and heat over medium heat stirring constantly until mixture boils.
+- Heat over medium heat stirring constantly until mixture boils.
 Mixture will start to look clear and glossy, and will feel a bit thicker.

 - Continue stirring while the mixture boils for one minute.